-Thanks to these efforts and others, the retention gaps for women were closed in 2017.
 We continue to measure inclusion through our twice a year employee Engagement Survey and have significantly reduced measurable differences between women and men’s experiences of our workplace culture in 2017.
 Our goal is to eliminate them entirely in the year ahead.

 To foster greater inclusion for diverse people more broadly, we are actively working with Engendering Success in STEM, Outreachy, TechWomen, Tapia Celebration of Diversity in Computing, JSConf EU, Lesbians Who Tech, and many others, to sponsor programs and events that can help build a more representative pipeline of candidates for the tech industry and welcome many more diverse voices into the Open Source community.

 Over the past two years, we have made some measurable progress, but there’s much more we need to do.
 We are committed for the long term to improving our organizational diversity and inclusion.
 Since you can’t fix what you don’t measure, we’ll continue to track progress — and report back on successes, learnings, and where we have more work to do.